kclreflect/kclreflect.github.io/content/_index.md

 #### flow

-To provide decision-support systems with access to wearable device data, reflect's components combine as follows:
+To provide decision-support systems with access to wearable device data, `reflect`'s components combine as follows:

 **1. device connection**